turbra/gitops-project-ob/README.md

 Helm templates are leveraged to offer a standardized and parameterized setup for each namespace, encompassing resources such as `ResourceQuotas`, `ServiceAccounts`, and `RoleBindings`.

+## Namespace Configuration Design

+Each namespace has its own dedicated folder containing a `values.yaml` file.
+This structure provides several benefits:

+### 1. **Isolation**:
+By keeping the configuration for each namespace separate, we eliminate the risk of a change intended for one namespace inadvertently affecting another.

+### 2. **Scalability**:
+Adding a new namespace is as simple as creating a new directory and corresponding `values.yaml` file.
+The `ApplicationSet` will automatically detect and apply the new configuration.

+### 3. **Clarity**:
+It becomes straightforward to understand the configuration and resources associated with each namespace.
+Anyone looking into the directory can immediately grasp the scope and settings of each namespace.

+### 4. **Flexibility**:
+If specific namespaces require unique configurations or additional resources in the future, this design supports that by allowing unique additions or modifications to their respective `values.yaml` or directory, without disrupting the structure or affecting other namespaces.

 ## Directory Structure

 ```